To end the risk hypocrisy

 The Standard America Diet and Immune Health

 Mark McAfee says that another reason why raw milk can be safe but not perfect is because the immune system of people consuming the Standard American Diet is so weak.
-He says that a pathogen that would not normally make a healthy person sick, could make a person who has this tremendously depressed immune system very sick (source).
+He says that a pathogen that would not normally make a healthy person sick, can make a person who has this tremendously depressed immune system very sick (source).

 This is another example of the complexity of risk and why deciding to ban raw milk all together, because it can make some vulnerable people sick, is illogical.